georgezhao2010/lovelace-curtain-card/README.md

 SceneImage should be an 800x680 scale image, 400x340 resolution is recommended, PNG/JPEG, or even GIF GIF.

+## size
+The value range is from 100 to 800, You can set it to an appropriate value depending on your UI style.

 # Examples
 ## Example1

+A right-opening curtain

 ```
 type: custom:curtain-card